skaramicke/blog.mikael.green/content/post/1password-kubeconfig.md

       client-key-data: "op://omitted-vault-id/My Kubernetes Cluster/client-key-data"
 ```

-Now it's time for the magic sauce.
+### Automating the Magic

-When ever I want to play with my kuberentes cluster, I open a terminal. `kubectl` uses an environment variable called `KUBECONFIG`.
-Very fancy name.
-In my setup, this file should not exist when I don't have a terminal window open, and it should magically appear when ever I need it.
+When I need to work on my Kubernetes cluster, I use a terminal.
+The `kubectl` command relies on an environment variable named `KUBECONFIG`.
+In my system, this file is ephemeral, appearing when needed and vanishing afterward.

-First, let's solve the magic apperance of the file using the very fancy `op` cli tool.
+To automate its appearance, I use the `op` CLI tool:

 ```zsh
 my_cluster_kubeconfig_tpl=$HOME/Projects/my-cluster/kubeconfig-my-cluster.yaml.tpl